-The best way to communicate with the course instructor is via email through Blackboard.
+The best way to communicate with the course instructor is via phone or email.
 Also, check in Blackboard regularly for announcements, including any changes in the course schedule due to instructor illness or conference attendance.
 Appointments with the instructor may also be scheduled.